In this tutorial:

 - In Draw mode you can scroll the content you are recording with the mouse wheel, but will not be able to click links, type text, or switch between tabs or applications.
 Click the Screen Draw button or press Control+Shift+D to turn off Draw mode and resume interaction with the screen.

 - To reset the Step tool number sequence to 1, press 1 on your keyboard.

 - Use Screen Draw when you do not need to interact much with the screen you are recording, for example to provide design feedback or to give an overview of an interface.

 - For more polished videos with Screen Draw, turn off the Capture Cursor option in the the Capture Window settings.

 - For in-depth training or videos that require more screen interaction, consider recording with the Capture Cursor option enabled rather than Screen Draw.
 To learn about the Capture Cursor option, see Record a Video with Snagit.

-Note: This tutorial is for Snagit version 2023.
-Previous versions do not include this feature or functionality.
+Note: This tutorial is for Snagit version 2024.
+Previous versions may look or function differently.